-- Apply for the Jarosewycz scholarship to receive up to $3,000 for this program.
+- KU students may apply for the Jarosewycz scholarship to receive up to $3,000 for this program.
 See 'Further Reading' section below for more information.

-The KU L’viv Language Institute is open to students interested in learning Ukrainian and expanding their expertise in East and Central European studies – no previous language experience is required.
+The KU L’viv Language Institute is open to any student interested in learning Ukrainian and expanding their expertise in East and Central European studies.
+No previous language experience is required.
 During the six-week summer program, students are enrolled in intensive Ukrainian language and area studies courses at Ivan Franko National University of L’viv, where they also learn about the history, politics, economics, and culture of Ukraine and East Central Europe.
-Whether you are a student with a specific Ukrainian-track focus or a European generalist, this faculty-led program is designed to give you regional expertise.
+Whether you are a student with a specific Ukrainian-track focus or a European generalist, this faculty-led program is designed to develop your knowledge and expertise in the region.

 The proud and beautiful medieval city of L’viv has been the “Western Ukrainian capital of culture” for three centuries.
 Founded in 1256 by Danylo Halytskiy, this city of 850,000 is only 50 kilometers from the Polish border.
 Under the long reign of Danylo’s son, Lev (1264-1301), L’viv came to be the capital city of the Galician-Volhynian Kingdom.
 It has endured and overcome the great tragedies of the 20th century: World War I, World War II, and forced integration into the Soviet Union.
 It is now the vibrant center for Ukraine's democratic movement for independence, statehood, and European integration.

-L'viv is also famous for Ivan Franko National University named after the great national Ukrainian writer, poet, and statesman, Ivan Franko (1856-1916).
+L'viv is also famous for Ivan Franko National University named after the great national Ukrainian writer, poet, and statesman, Ivan Franko (1856 - 1916).
 Originally founded in 1661, it is the oldest university on the territory of the entire former Soviet Union.
 Today, Ivan Franko National University is one of the most prestigious institutions in Ukraine and a primary center of learning in Central Europe.